 Recommendation C-7.29: Provide bike parking and bikerelated amenities at public facilities and along public rightof-way.
-The City will install complementary bicycle racks in public right-of-way to help promote biking to and from local businesses and services.

 - Bicycle Racks Citywide the City installed 40 bicycle racks throughout the city in commercial areas and community centers. - The Planning Commission has required as a condition of approval for new business operations the installation of employee locker and bike racks.